dboyd26/rgb/README.md

     b.
 What happens inside the CSS file when you click on various elements in the page?

         i.
 What elements does the CSS file change?

     c.
 What happens inside the HTML file when you click on various elements in the page?

-    d.
+   xx d.
 Use breakpoints in the JavaScript to walk through what happens when you click on various elements on the page.
+Things are changing in the DOM.

         i.
-What happens when you click on a color block?
+What happens when you click on a color block? with html, nothing happens. *use breakpoints*

         ii.
 What happens when you click on the winning color block?

         iii.
 What happens when you click "Play again"?

         iv.
 What HTML and CSS elements can JavaScript change?
+All of them.

         v.
 How does score keeping work?